How would you like to earn extra money sitting at home – with little resources, a little smartness, and a lot of free

-If you look at their website, you will find that they are associated with half the top brands in the world!
+If you look at their website, GMR is associated with almost half the top brands in the world!
 They offer a wide range of transcription services and your assignment will be paid off based on the difficulty level.
-Besides transcription services, you can also find the translation, proofreading, and editing services.
+Besides transcription services, you will also find paid translation, proofreading, and editing opportunities.

 Proficient with the Spanish language?
 You can also take Spanish Transcription/Translation Jobs in this site.
 And the best part is that you get to choose your transcription assignments and work on them whenever you see it convenient.

 Average Pay Scale – $1000 to $3000 per month ($10 to $15 per audio file)